Lindfeldto/spring-boots/README.md

 ## Web demos

 * demo-web-rest
-  - rest api
+  - rest api + unit test (Service) and integration test (TestRestTemplate)
 * demo-web-thymeleaf
   - thymeleaf web pages

 ## VSCode Trouble Shooting

-* The import of xxx cannot be resolved
+* "The import of xxx cannot be resolved" or "build failed, do you want to continue?"
+  - Clean cache from Command Palette
-  - Command + Shift + p -> "java clean" -> click to run
+    - Command + Shift + p -> "java clean"
+    - Select "java: Clean the Java language server workspace"
-* Clean cache
+  - or Clean cache manually
     - rm all files in `$HOME/Library/Application\ Support/Code/User/workspaceStorage/`
 * "Class path is incomplete" warning
   - okay to just close the window
 * org.h2.jdbc.JdbcSQLException: Column not found